fetchai/carpark_agent/README.md

 The carpark agent should now start up after it has booted.
 Wait for a detection to happen.
 Look at the stats in the panel on the right hand side of the images.
 You should see the total number of parking spaces, the number of vehicles detected, the number of free spaces and the latitude and longitude.
 Check this is all correct.
 If you click your mouse on any of the smaller images on the right, they will be enlarged in the main panel.

+In the bottom left there is a status panel.
+The status of the OEF will show an error as we have not yet set up an OEF Node on your desktop machine for the agent to connect to.

 ## 4a.
 Installing the client software on a Mac
 ### Setting up the Mac
 Now that the car park agent is running, we will set up a client agent on your Mac.
 This will query the Fetch.AI network for parking space data.

 If you do not have Homebrew already installed, open a terminal: